beingtheworst/btw-samples-productivity/Collaboration.md

 1. TODOs
 ----

 These are the tasks that need to be done.
-Please, feel free to take ownership of the tasks:
+Please, feel free to take ownership of the tasks.
+We can reorganize tasks section later, to fit Scrum, Agile or whatever.

 * Set up infrastructure under `src` in this repository (using Lokad.CQRS as binary reference).
 * Document technical vocabulary of the project (Views, Projection etc).
-* **Rinat:** Try capturing first domain model in stand-alone code in `prototypes\yyyy-mm-dd-model-1`
+* Capture first domain model in stand-alone code in `prototypes\yyyy-mm-dd-model-1` **/ by Rinat**
+* Getting a list of people actively interested in the project and organizing a quick conference call.
-* **Rinat:** Continue adding TODOs here
+* Continue adding TODOs here **/ by Rinat**